-Embedded librarians are librarians who work closely with faculty in their Sakai courses.
-They field questions and provide time-appropriate tips about research and library usage throughout the course of the entire semester.
+Embedded librarians are librarians who work closely with faculty in their online courses.
+They field questions and provide time-appropriate tips about research and library usage via Canvas throughout the course of an entire semester.

 What does the librarian do?

 Embedded librarians facilitate student research and use of library resources during the entire course.
-Here are some possibilities:
+We can work with you a little or a lot, whatever way best meets your needs, but here are some possibilities:

-- Help students immediately, at any state of their research
+- Offer individual attention to students during any stage of their research process.

 Should I embed a librarian?